alshival/gpt-discord-bot/README.md

 For assistance in building more complex bots, integrating the bot with your data using a fine-tuned model, or training it for document search, please visit [Alshival.com](https://Alshival.com).

 <sup><sub>
-Disclaimer: Alshival's Data Service is not affiliated with Kiki's Delivery Service.
+Disclaimer: Alshival's Data Service is not affiliated with Kiki's Delivery Service. <br>
 While using this bot, data privacy laws may apply in certain cases like Q&A bots for legal or medical documents.
 A self-hosted solution would be required rather than Discord for such use cases.
 Note that the basic bot does not remember conversations.
-Also, the `!gpt3` command might take a few seconds to execute.
-Bear in mind, Discord imposes a 2,000-character limit for inputs.
-Please note, this bot doesn't check for token limits due to the incompatibility of the `tiktoken` package with newer Python versions on certain platforms, like the one installed on my Chromebook.
-Including historical messages might lead you to hit this limit.
+Also note that the `!gpt3` command might take a few seconds to execute.
+Note that Discord imposes a 2,000-character limit for inputs.
+Note further this bot doesn't check for token limits due to the incompatibility of the `tiktoken` package with newer Python versions on certain platforms, like the one installed on my Chromebook.
+Therefore, note that historical messages might lead you to hit this limit.
 </sup></sub>

 # Case Study